-- Keep safe on the Internet; how to keep personal information private and who to speak to for help and support if they are unsure about the content of something on the websites they are accessing. - Understand and create algorithms. - Create and debug simple programmes - Use logical reasoning to predict the behaviour of simple programmes - Recognise common uses for technology outside of the classroom. - Use technology purposefully to create, organise, store, manipulate and retrieve digital content.
+- Keep safe on the Internet; how to keep personal information private and who to speak to for help and support if they are unsure about the content of something on the websites they are accessing. - Understand and create algorithms. - Recognise common uses for technology outside of the classroom. - Use technology purposefully to create, organise, store, manipulate and retrieve digital content.